15 May Trans-interpretation: what is it, an interpretation or a translation job?(Last Updated On: July 11, 2019)

 Interpreters are involved in two kinds of interpretations: simultaneous and consecutive.
 Simultaneous interpretation involves carrying out interpretations in real time.
 Interpreters can be found in international conferences where they can help representatives from different countries to interact with each other.
 A simultaneous interpreter needs to quickly digest what the other person is saying and translate it almost instantly to others.
 Decisiveness is the key skill that needs to be possessed by an interpreter.
 They need to be on their feet and need to think quickly.

-Consecutive interpreting on the other hand can be carried out in face to face court cases, speeches and meetings.
+Consecutive interpreting, on the other hand, can be carried out in face to face court cases, speeches and meetings.
 A speaker stops at regular intervals and says a few sentences.
 An interpreter translates whatever is being said in front of the proceeding.
-Consecutive interpreting requires one to harness a key skill which is ability to remember whatever that has been said.
+Consecutive interpreting requires one to harness a key skill which is the ability to remember whatever that has been said.

 A third, new way of translating content is trans-interpretation.
 Since this involves a combination of skills, any interpreter should be able to handle it as well.

 The key difference between an interpreter and a translator is that a translator translates the content that is present within a document, in writing, whereas an interpreter translates a spoken word in one of the two ways discussed in the preceding paragraph.
 A trans-interpreter is a combination of both.

 The new concept of trans-interpretation was invented by Live Document Translation, which provides translation over the phone for its clients, a new, faster way to find out what a document was written in a foreign language is all about.